add2cal/docs/src/api/groups.md

 GET /group/:prokey
 ```

 Reading a specific group does not allow for any additional parameters.
-It only takes the proKey in the request url and simply provides you with all data for this one.
+It only takes the prokey in the request url and simply provides you with all data for this one.

 The response holds more fields than you might expect, as a group can be combined with a calendar subscription and therefore with a style and cta template.